benhurtekeste/benhurtekeste.github.io/_projects/mg_paper.md

         0 & \tau > \tau_m
    \end{cases}$$

 where $$\tau_m$$ is the conformal time when the graviton mass instantaneously drops to 0.
+This is obviously an unphysical model, but it is a very simple toy model for time dependence that we can use to start to understand what sorts of behaviors to expect.
+The actual dependence on time maybe be approximated to be a step function, so it is not a totally unrealistic ansatz to start with.

-The solution to the equation of motion has the following behavior
+The solution to the equation of motion has the following behavior:
 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">
     <center>